-On Oct.
-12, 2002, more than 300 people gathered in the new Memorial Courtyard, located in the center of the Fine Arts building, viewing for the first time the granite monument commemorating the 15 Binghamton alumni lost one year earlier.
-Hundreds of tulip and daffodil bulbs were planted in memory of those lost by family, friends, students, faculty and alumni.
+The Memorial Courtyard was dedicated on Oct.
+12, 2002, in memory of the 15 Binghamton University alumni who lost their lives on Sept.
+11, 2001.
+More than 300 people gathered in the courtyard, located at the center of the Fine Arts building, viewing for the first time the granite monument commemorating the 15 alumni.
+Hundreds of tulip and daffodil bulbs were planted by family, friends, students, faculty and alumni in memory of those lost.

 In summer 2009, the garden was expanded to include an upper courtyard with more green space, plantings, seating, lighting and bluestone walkways.

 The beauty of the courtyard is maintained and will continue to flourish for years to come through additional gifts from alumni and friends.
-Make a gift to support the Memorial Courtyard.
+Gifts to support the Memorial Courtyard may be made online.